-Strength, it is not men who need strength; it is women who need strength because we will not show our feelings to someone incapable of absorbing them and showing us that those feelings can be understood.
+Strength is not men who need strength; it is women who need strength because we will not show our feelings to someone incapable of absorbing them and showing us that those feelings can be understood.

-If you do not have the strength to be unafraid of our fears, our insecurities or the strength to bear witness to our pain and grief we will hide them.
+If you do not have the strength to be unafraid of our fears, our insecurities, or the strength to bear witness to our pain and grief we will hide them.
 When you ask us what we are feeling when you ask for us to show our emotions you are asking us to lose control.
 You are asking us to forgo decades of control.
-You are asking us to no longer active but to release.
+You are asking us to no longer be active but to release.

 We cannot do that unless we know you have the strength to bring us back.